Self-hosting Apidog

 3.

-For Docker deployment, the system requirements are as follows:
+The system requirements are as follows:

 Hardware#